 - Your baby’s lungs need more oxygen (and, thus, more blood) after delivery.
 The increased demand for blood in the lungs drops baby’s systemic blood pressure lower than the pressure in the placenta.
 Since blood flows along a pressure gradient (from high pressure to low pressure), the blood will go from the placenta to the baby.

 - The increased blood oxygen saturation, which results from the baby breathing on his own, causes the closing of the umbilical artery, reducing the likelihood of blood flow from the baby to the placenta.
 The umbilical vein (which prenatally carried blood from the placenta to the baby) is not sensitive to oxygen saturation, and remains open, further decreasing the likelihood of the backflow of blood from the baby to the placenta.

 - While gravity does impact the speed of the blood flow along the pressure gradient, it does not prevent the movement.
 The pressure gradient is still present and the baby will still receive the additional blood volume but it may take a little longer (5 minutes vs 3 minutes).

 That is a decision that only you and your OB/GYN or midwife can make, depending on the health of you and your baby and the circumstances surrounding your baby’s delivery.
-We strongly suggest having this discussion with your medical team prenatally to ensure that your entire birthing team is on the same page come your baby’s birth day.
+Have this discussion prenatally with your doctor or midwife to ensure your birthing team is on the same page.

 It is important to note that none of these studies have included infants who were born in distress.
 Some researchers believe that this population may actually benefit from delayed cord clamping as the increase blood volume can help with blood pressure, breathing, and circulatory problems.
-It is also believed that placental blood, which is rich in stem cells, could help to repair damage suffered during a difficult birth.
+Placental blood is rich in stem cells; this could help repair damage suffered during a difficult delivery.